Covid19 - Find out what we are doing to keep you safe click here

 How can I find out more details?

 Please contact ECPAdmin@activeplus.co.nz and we will be happy to answer your queries and provide further information.
 Active+ has a number of sites within the Waikato DHB catchment area for ease of access to this program for all clients.
+You can also fill in the contact form below to ask us to be in contact with you or your client.

 Keeping your body & mind A+